 Color Mixing Tutorial

 Let’s start with mixing Tints.
-A tint is basically a lighter version of a color; tints are also called pastels.
-We can mix a tint by adding Simplicity to the base color.
+A tint is basically a lighter version of a color.
+Tints are also called pastels.
+We can mix a tint by adding Simplicity to any base color.
 Simplicity is our pure white color.
 Say, for example, you are looking for a nice light apple green.
 You’ll start with some Simplicity and add a bit of Luscious Lime.
 Can you see what a pretty light green color this is?

 The best way to create a tint is to start with Simplicity and add a bit of color to it.
 If you start with the color, you might need to add a lot of the Simplicity to get the tint that you are looking for.

 Now, let’s say you wanted to create a darker shade of a color, you can achieve that by adding a bit of Liquorice to the color of your choice.

 Let’s start with some Cranberry Sauce, one of our limited edition colors, and add just a tad of Liquorice to it.
 As you can see here, we’ve create a beautiful wine red color by mixing Cranberry Sauce and Liquorice together.
 The color mix we used was 8 parts of Cranberry Sauce with 1 part of Liquorice.